-The MSc programme of Applied Earth Sciences at TU Delft concerns the part of the Earth system that interacts strongly with society, namely the upper crust from a few kilometres depth up to the lower atmosphere.
+The MSc programme of Earth, Climate and Technology at TU Delft concerns the part of the Earth system that interacts strongly with society, namely the upper crust from a few kilometres depth up to the lower atmosphere.
 Graduates of this programme will develop scientific approaches and engineering solutions to understand, monitor and predict processes within the Earth system and to utilize Earth's finite natural resources (including energy, materials, air, water, surface and subsurface space) in a responsible and sustainable way.

-The field of Applied Earth Sciences includes the upper crust layer, which hosts the largest part of our resources (from underground space, water and energy carriers to ore minerals) and supports an increasing number of infrastructural interventions.
+The field of Earth, Climate and Technology includes the upper crust layer, which hosts the largest part of our resources (from underground space, water and energy carriers to ore minerals) and supports an increasing number of infrastructural interventions.
 In this domain, sedimentological, tectonic, and other natural processes have a profound impact on engineered and other anthropogenic structures.
 In the coupled atmosphere, oceans, and land system a wide variety of phenomena take place that have a strong impact on daily life.
 Weather phenomena such as (oceanic) storms, gustiness, heat waves and cold spells, droughts and extreme precipitation, (river) flooding, and sea-level rise can be devastating to society.
 At the same time, weather, winds, and rivers mark an increasingly important part of our natural resources such as solar and wind energy, hydropower, and water.

-The MSc programme AES equips students with a combination of highly sophisticated observation and modelling skills together with a profound understanding of the phenomena and processes involved to manage this delicate part of the Earth system in a responsible and sustainable way.
+The MSc programme ECT equips students with a combination of highly sophisticated observation and modelling skills together with a profound understanding of the phenomena and processes involved to manage this delicate part of the Earth system in a responsible and sustainable way.
 Exploration, exploitation, processing, storage, and production of terrestrial materials require the ability to develop and employ prudent and environmentally responsible engineering approaches to the use of the Earth and its finite subsurface resources.
 Students develop skills to build accurate models and observing systems that can help society to monitor, understand and predict the effects of the ongoing human generated changes in the coupled Earth system.
 These capabilities will contribute to and mitigate climate change, to help secure water resources and to facilitate the energy transition that makes optimal use of the finite natural resources.
-The programme enables them to master new knowledge throughout their professional life either in research or engineering applications.
-They will learn to think and operate at a high academic level and they will develop skills to build solutions in the field of AES.
+The programme enables them to master they will develop skills to build solutions in the field of ECT.n research or engineering applications.
+They will learn to think and operate at a high academic level and they will develop skills to build solutions in the field of ECT.